Lokesh-kesari/HR_Analysis_Dashboard/README.md

 7. **Staff Growth Trend**: Track the growth of our workforce over time to understand our organization's expansion or contraction trends.

-8. **Employee Filter**: Easily filter employees by the starting letter of their names for quick access.

 9. **Leave Balance Analysis**: Monitor employees' leave balances and trends to ensure effective leave management.

 10. **Quick HR Dashboard**: Access a concise overview of key HR metrics for quick reference.